Katong Park Hotel: Katong Park Hotel (1992–1999)

 In December 1992, it was reported that Teo had sold the hotel to Macau businessman Chui Iu, his sons Chui Vai Hou and Chui Vai Pui and local businessman Tan Boon Kiat, for $30 million.
 Teo claimed that he had put the property up for sale in order to focus on managing the Cockpit Hotel.
 The hotel was then renamed the Katong Park Hotel.
 The new owners then submitted plans to demolish the building to make way for a 22-storey four-star hotel with 288 rooms to the authorities.
 It was projected to cost $70 million.
 The new hotel was to be completed within five years and occupy both the site of the Katong Park Hotel and an adjacent vacant plot.
 It would have featured an outdoor swimming pool, a restaurant and a discotheque.
 The Katong Park Hotel then had an occupancy rate of around 60 per cent.
 It was Chui Iu's first commercial venture in the country.
 In August 1994, the hotel had to hire more staff to deal with high occupancy rates caused by a shortage of hotel rooms in Singapore.
 In the same year, the Tan family acquired the hotel from the Chui family.

 In 1997, permission was obtained for a new 16-storey extension which would encompass a built-up area 4.2 times that of the original site.
 However, in September of the following year, the hotel was put up for sale.
 Kalpana Rashiwala of The Business Times then described it as "one of the oldest hotel sites in Singapore" and as a "landmark" of the Katong area.
 The owners were reportedly seeking between $40 and $50 million for the property.
 The hotel was closed in October.
 In January 1999, it was announced that the Central Provident Fund Board had requested that the High Court of Singapore declare the hotel insolvent to pay off the Tan family's debts of around $141,000 to the board as they had failed to pay their CPF contributions from November 1997 to May 1998.
 By then, the tenders received for the site fell "well below their expectations."
 The hotel had been declared insolvent by May.
 The hotel had also been taken off the market by then.

 In June, the hotel was again put up for sale, with the owners seeking around $45 million for the property.
 This was done as the property market appeared to have improved by then.
 However, interest in hotel properties then was "limited".
 In addition to the plans for a 16-storey extension, the Tan family had made plans to redevelop the property into a 20-storey hotel with 486 rooms.
 In July, it was announced that the First Capital Corporation had successfully acquired the hotel for $42 million to redevelop the site into a residential development.
-The hotel was then demolished to make way for The View @ Meyer, a condominium complex launched by GuocoLand in 2007.
+The hotel was then demolished to make way for The View @ Meyer, a condominium complex launched by GuocoLand in 2007 and completed in 2010.